terrier-org/pyterrier/README.md

 # Dataset API

-Pyterrier allows simple access to standard test collections through its dataset API, which can download the topics, qrels, corpus or, for some test collections, a ready-made Terrier index.
+Pyterrier allows simple access to standard information retrieval test collections through its dataset API, which can download the topics, qrels, corpus or, for some test collections, a ready-made Terrier index.

 ```python
 topics = pt.datasets.get_dataset("trec-robust-2004").get_topics()